 No. Component Description 1 grounding terminal The wire used to ground the unit connects here.
 2 reset button This button must be pushed with a thin object, such as the end of a paper clip.
 Press and release to reboot the device.
 Power off, hold reset then power on the device while pressing reset to recover from a firmware upgrade failure.
 Press and hold it in for more then three seconds resets the unit back to its factory default settings.
 Note: The Reset to Factory Default function resets everything but the login information (username/password) to the factory default settings.
-To reset the login information, refer to Reset All Information on page 427.
+To reset the login information, refer to Reset All Information on page 428.
 3 audio ports These mini stereo ports are for the local speakers (green) and microphone (pink).
 4 USB port Use this port for virtual media or a USB peripheral device.
 Note: 1.
 When using a USB disk plugged into this port, see USB Mode , page 254.
 This USB port does not support isochronous endpoints and can support USB peripherals that stream audio but not video.
 5 LAN port The cable that connects the unit to the LAN plugs in here.
 6 Power jack The cable from the DC power adapter connects here.
 7 function switch Use this slide switch to set the unit's mode: Extension: Sets the device to use the normal TX to RX extension mode.
 RS-232 Config: The device is ready to be configured via serial commands through the RS-232 port.

 No. Component Description 8 RS-232 port This RS-232 serial port is for connecting to a serial terminal.
 9 console ports The unit's USB keyboard and USB mouse plug into these ports.
 Note: When using a keyboard or mouse with special functions, see USB Mode , page 254.
 10 SFP slot The Gigabit Ethernet (GbE) optical fiber cable that connects the unit to the LAN plugs in here.
+Note: The SFP slot prioritizes the LAN connection over the LAN port when the optical fiber cable is plugged in.
 11 DVI-I output The cables from the local DVI monitors plug in here.
 12 power jack Connect a second power source for power redundancy.